 Stagnant Wage Growth

 Stagnant wage growth is a significant contributor to the affordability crisis.
-A study from Florida Atlantic University suggests that the solution to the problem is a wage increase, as Florida incomes are relatively low compared to the cost of living.
+A study from Florida Atlantic University suggests that a wage increase is the solution, as Florida incomes are relatively low compared to the cost of living.

 High Cost of Living